xTCry/AstroMiner/README.md

 # AstroMiner - Miner for AstroMac

-> Coin Farmer for AstroMac on Node JS
+> Coin Farmer for AstroMac

 **Release soon...**